codevogel/svelte-db-portal/tutorial/2-ui/README.md

 ![[rail-nav.png]]

-First, let's expand the `navigation` store (and `PageInfo` interface) to include Lucide icons we can display for each page:
+First, let's expand the `navigation.ts` file (and `PageInfo` interface) to include Lucide icons we can display for each page:

 ```typescript
 // src/lib/types/pageInfo.ts